-A better investor is one who can sieve through all these information and only listen to those financial and economic news that matters and have the most impact.
+A better investor is one who can sieve through all this information and only listen to that financial and economic news that matters and have the most impact.

 If you have deepened your knowledge, you would eventually figure out some of these things you initially do not know.

 Knowing something allows you to live and be less stressed about your investment sometimes.

 Sometimes doing nothing is difficult if you do not know that the right approach is to do nothing.

 If your three-year experience of the markets look something like this, you would easily talk yourself out of this investment and stop putting money into it.